Aderline490/Aderline490/README.md

 ### Hi, 👋 I am Aderline GASHUGI
 ___
 ### About Me 👨‍💻
-I am a UI/UX designer and Full Stack Developer proficient in front-end development with 5 years of office experience.
+I am a UI/UX designer and Full Stack Developer proficient in front-end development with 5 years of experience.
 I specialize in problem-solving, planning, and optimal assistance with developing web and mobile-based platforms.
 Throughout my time working with different companies and other side projects, I have developed a diverse skill set and knowledge working with the latest technologies.
-I'm currently open to contract positions and other opportunities for growth.
 ___

 - 👩‍💻Work References <br>